Damnation (video game): Development

 The game originally started as an Unreal Tournament 2004 mod, and was entered into Epic Games' first Make Something Unreal contest.
 It came in second place for best Total Conversion game modification.
 The retail version retains much of its mod's gameplay, including third-person gameplay, acrobatic moves and spirit vision.

 A demo was scheduled to be released on the PlayStation Network and Xbox Live Marketplace in early January 2009 but that was never released.

 The game was delayed numerous times from its original fall 2008 release window, with numerous release dates thereafter being given and then missed before finally being released in May–June 2009.

+The game's cover uses Ray Larabie's freeware font "Anklepants", which borrows heavily from the Group W typeface introduced in 1963, for their logos and on-air imaging (though the game was released in 2009, 11 years after Group W went defunct, and before it was merged into CBS, which itself was later merged the original incarnation of Viacom when CBS and Viacom merged).

 Promotion

 A console design contest was made available for US residents.
 Contestants could submit their designs using any available design tool.
 The prize was a limited edition PlayStation 3 with a steampunk design.

 Reception

 Damnation received "unfavorable" reviews on all platforms according to the review aggregation website Metacritic.
 IGN reviewer Greg Miller said that the graphics, voice acting, and gunplay are terrible: "Avoid this game at all costs".
 Andy Hartup wrote in Xbox World that the game was "[o]ne of the worst shooters of this generation.
 The clue really is in the name..."

 Junglist and Bajo, from the Australian gaming show Good Game, said that they enjoyed the environment and exploring but felt the A.I. was overpowered and unintelligent.